JuliaLang/julia/doc/src/manual/variables-and-scoping.md

 Since the global `x` is not defined when the `for` loop is evaluated, the first clause of the soft scope rule applies and `x` is created as local to the `for` loop and therefore global `x` remains undefined after the loop executes.
-Next, let's consider the body of `sum_to′` extracted into global scope, fixing its argument to `n = 10`
+Next, let's consider the body of `verbose_sum_to` extracted into global scope, fixing its argument to `n = 10`

 ```julia